Exit polls suggest a big win by South Korea’s liberal opposition parties in parliamentary election

 The polls suggested the ruling People Power Party and its satellite party were projected to win 85-105 seats.

+He has pushed hard to boost cooperation with the U.S. and Japan as a way to address a mix of tough security and economic challenges.
+But Yoon has been grappling with low approval ratings at home and a liberal opposition-controlled parliament that has limited his major policy platforms.

-Regardless of the results, Yoon will stay in power and his major foreign policy platforms will likely unchanged.
-But the ruling party's big election defeat could set back Yoon’s domestic agenda and leave him facing intensifying political offensive by his liberal opponents.
+Regardless of the results, Yoon will stay in power and his major foreign policies will likely be unchanged.
+But the ruling party’s big election defeat could set back Yoon’s domestic agenda and leave him facing intensifying political offensive by his liberal opponents.

+If the opposition parties garner combined 200 seats — two-thirds of the 300 parliamentary seats at stake — or more, they will have legislative powers to pass bills vetoed by a president and can even impeach him.

 “We did our best to do politics that follow public sentiments, but results of exit polls are disappointing,” ruling party Han Dong-hoon said in televised comments.
 “We’ll watch ballot counting to the end.”